jpchip/giveaway-grabber/README.md

 ### Unfollow Updates

 After entering the follow type giveaways you might experience more promotional emails from Amazon.
-Setting this option to true will automatically unfollow all updates.
+Setting this option to `true` will automatically unfollow all updates right after the giveaways are entered.
+Alternatively, you can use the following commands to run a script to unfollow all promotional emails separately:
+`gg --unfollow` or `gg unfollow`

 ## CAPTCHAs